FelixMau/offshore_LCOE/README.md

 10. conda activate LCOE
 11. `streanlit run offshore_LCOE/scitps/visualization.py` (make sure to include typo in visualization)

+### Troubleshooting

+If you are facing issues with our program, follow these steps to troubleshoot:
+1. Look up the error message: When encountering an error, carefully read the error message and try to understand its cause.
+This can often provide valuable insights into the issue you're facing.
+2. Check the documentation: Review the project documentation, including the instructions and any troubleshooting sections, to see if there are any specific solutions or workarounds for the problem you're experiencing.
+3. Search for similar issues: Search online resources, such as forums or issue trackers, to see if others have encountered a similar problem.
+This can help you find potential solutions or workarounds shared by the community.
+4. Create an issue: If you're still unable to resolve the issue, consider creating an issue in the project's repository.
+Clearly explain the problem you're facing, provide any relevant error messages or logs, and include steps to reproduce the issue if possible.
+This will help the project maintainers and the community understand the problem and provide assistance.
+Please note that our application may be more challenging to install and run on Windows machines, and we might not be able to provide extensive support for Windows-specific issues.
+However, we will do our best to assist you within our capabilities.

 ## Used tools

 ### [Atlite](https://atlite.readthedocs.io/en/latest/)